microsoft/WhatTheHack/xxx-AzureMonitoring/Student/Challenge-01.md

 		- Instance: tpcc

 - Configure this DCR to send telemetry both to Azure Monitor Metrics and Azure Monitor Logs (use already existing Log Analytics workspace called **`law-wth-monitor-d-XX`**)
->**Note** When you create a Data Collection Rule the Azure Monitor Agent will be automatically installed on virtual machine.
+>**Note** When you create a Data Collection Rule the Azure Monitor Agent will be automatically installed on the virtual machine.
 - Create another Data Collection Rule for the SQL Server and configure it to send basic Windows Event Logs to Azure Monitor Logs.
 Use sample KQL queries in the '/Challenge-01' subfolder of the Resources folder to verify that the logs started to flow into the Log Analytics workspace.
 - Create graphs for the SQL Server Active Transactions and the Virtual Machine Scale Set CPU Utilisation (see the Metrics blades of the VM and VMSS) and pin both of them to your Azure Dashboard.
 - From Azure Monitor, create an Action group to send email to your email address.